moby/moby/docs/sources/articles/using_supervisord.md

 Here we're installing the `openssh-server`,
 `apache2` and `supervisor`
 (which provides the Supervisor daemon) packages.
-We're also creating two new directories that are needed to run our SSH daemon and Supervisor.
+We're also creating four new directories that are needed to run our SSH daemon and Supervisor.

 ## Adding Supervisor's configuration file